How To Get A Job On A Cruise Ship

 I spent the next 3 years (years 5 through 8 onboard) as a Crew Training Officer.
 I was further promoted to onboard Human Resources Manager with P&O Australia (one of Princess Cruises affiliate lines) during my final 2 years at sea.

-During my years onboard, as well as within shore-side recruitment, I noticed there was a massive gap in valid information online for prospective crew members in regards to finding out exactly how to break into the cruise ship industry.
+During my years onboard, as well as within shore-side recruitment, I noticed a massive gap in valid information online for prospective crew members regarding finding out exactly how to break into the cruise ship industry.

-In response, I started my own company in February of 2015 to provide prospective candidates with a one-stop-shop for up to date and accurate cruise ship employment information as well as cruise ship cover letter creation, resume writing and interview assistance.
-My clients now span the globe. working onboard with a variety of cruise lines in their dream cruise ship jobs!
+In response, I started my own company in February of 2015 to provide prospective candidates with a one-stop-shop for up-to-date and accurate cruise ship employment information as well as cruise ship cover letter creation, resume writing, and interview assistance.
+My clients now span the globe, working onboard with various cruise lines in their dream cruise ship jobs!

 The Job

 If you show up onboard expecting to get weekends off and to see each and every port then you will be disappointed.
-Prepare yourself for 7-day-work-weeks, lots of split shifts, and being required to be ‘on’ even all the time, even when off duty, in passenger areas.
+Prepare yourself for 7-day work weeks, lots of split shifts, and being required to be ‘on’ all the time, even when off duty, in passenger areas.
 But most of all, prepare yourself for one of the BEST experiences of your LIFE!

 The Choice